AguaClara/UASB/summer2018report.md

 |Bucket Dump Volume|~20 L| No| Constrained by both time to fill bucket (should be larger) and fraction of reactor volume (should be smaller) 20 L chosen as it is the volume of easily available buckets while fulfilling these constraints||
 |Wastewater Generation per Person   |  10.8 L/hr | No  |  Rule of Thumb From M-dawg |   |   |   |   |   |   |

-From these constraints, we can use the general headloss equation (including the headloss trick) for a circular pipe to determine the headloss needed to acheive our desired exit velocity, given a specific diameter of pipe.
+From these constraints, the general headloss equation (including the headloss trick) for a circular pipe can be used to determine the headloss needed to achieve our desired exit velocity, given a specific diameter of pipe.

 ```python
 # Calculates headloss in influent system based on dimensions of reactor